uniquedj95/vForm/README.md

 ## Features

+- **Multi-Step Forms**: Create guided, step-by-step forms with configurable step indicators, validation, and smart navigation.
 - **Dynamic Form Generation**: Create forms dynamically based on a schema definition.
 - **Conditional Field Rendering**: Fields can be shown or hidden based on other form values.
 - **Dependent Options**: Load options for select inputs based on the values of other fields.
 - **Responsive Grid Layout**: Utilizes Ionic Grid for a responsive design that works across different screen sizes.
-- **Enhanced Date Input Field**: Custom date formatting and handling with integrated date picker.
+- **Enhanced Date Input Field**: Built-in date and datetime picker support with Ionic components.
 - **Multiple Selection Interfaces**: Three different interfaces for select inputs (popover, action sheet, alert).
 - **Repeatable Field Groups**: Create dynamic, repeatable sets of form fields.
-- **Advanced Validation**: Built-in validation with support for custom validation functions.
+- **Advanced Validation**: Built-in validation with support for custom validation functions and step-by-step validation.
 - **Computed Values**: Generate and transform values based on other form fields.
 - **Customizable Styling**: Control appearance with flexible styling options.
 - **Form Actions**: Customizable buttons with support for additional custom actions.